meract/meract/README.md

 ```

 ## customBackload
 If the standard backlog logic is not enough for you or you want to add the use of models to get information from the database, you can use custom backloads.
-To do this, you need to replace the attribute `payload='<ComponentName>" to `customBackload=<url>`
+To do this, you need to replace the attribute `backload='<ComponentName>'` to `customBackload=<url>`

 Create a route, bind a controller method, use a model, and draw a custom view.
 Everything is in your hands!